Tehov (Prague-East District)

 Tehov is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 1,200 inhabitants.

 Etymology

 The initial name of the settlement was probably Těhov.
 The name was derived from the personal name Těh, meaning "Těh's (court)".
+Until 1919, the municipality was called Velký Tehov ('great Tehov').

 Geography

 Tehov is located about 13 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 486 m above sea level.
 The stream Říčanský potok originates here and flows to the west.

 History

 The first written mention of Tehov is from 1309.
 There was a castle, founded in the 12th century.
 In 1547, the castle was already described as abandoned. the villagers gradually dismantled it into building material for their houses.
-Until 1919, the municipality was named Velký Tehov.

 Transport

-The I/2 road (the section from Prague to Kutná Hora) passes through the northern part of the municipality.
+The I/2 road (the section from Prague to Kutná Hora) runs through the northern part of the municipality.